NeuraXenetica/synaptans-workforcesim/workforcesim_py/README.md

 The simulation’s logic is intended to operate at four levels:

-- **LEVEL 0: WORKFORCE CONSTRUCTION.** Here the software constructs a simulated workforce of a desired size, whose members possess a randomly-distributed array of demographic characteristics and abilities that will influence their daily behavior and performance in the workplace.
+- **LEVEL 0: WORKFORCE CONSTRUCTION.** Here the software constructs a simulated workforce of a desired size, whose members possess a randomly-distributed array of psychological and demographic characteristics and abilities that will influence their daily behavior and performance in the workplace.

 - **LEVEL 1: WORKERS’ BEHAVIORS.** Here the software simulates the concrete actions performed by frontline factory workers each day (e.g., by determining the actual degree of Efficacy with which each worker operates a production machine on a given day and determining exactly when workers cause workplace accidents or devise and implement business-process improvements).

 - **LEVEL 2: MANAGERS’ RECORDS.** Here the software simulates the behavior of such workers’ immediate managers in noticing (or overlooking) and accurately (or inaccurately) recording workers’ actions in an HRM/ERP system that seeks to document workers’ performance.
+Managers do not have access to worker’ hidden, internal psychological characteristics; they can only attempt to observe and record workers’ externally visible behaviors.

-- **LEVEL 3: AI-BASED ANALYSIS.** Here the software employs various forms of machine learning and AI to attempt to identify trends and causal connections, classify workers, and predict workers’ future behaviors on the basis of the information recorded by managers in the organization’s enterprise system at Level 2.
+- **LEVEL 3: AI-BASED ANALYSIS.** Here the software employs various forms of machine learning and AI to attempt to identify trends and causal connections, classify workers, and predict workers’ future behaviors on the basis of the information recorded by managers in the organization’s HRM/ERP system at Level 2.
 Just as in a real workplace, the AI doesn’t have direct access to the sum of workers’ actual behaviors; it can only access, analyze, and draw conclusions on the basis of the data that have actually been recorded in an organization’s HRM/ERP systems – and depending on the degree of attentiveness, thoroughness, and fairness displayed by managers, such data may or may not accurately reflect the reality of workers’ actual behaviors.

 - **LEVEL 4: ASSESSEMENT OF THE AI-BASED ANALYSIS.** In a real-world organization, it’s incredibly difficult to gauge the accuracy of AI-generated analysis of workers’ behaviors, as data scientists and senior executives have no access to what’s actually happening at Level 1; they only have access to the relatively tiny quantity of worker behaviors that are captured (often inaccurately) by information systems at Level 2.
 The utility of a workforce simulation like this one lies in the fact that we actually know the reality of each worker’s personality, capacities, and daily behaviors – because a user has specified (and is able to view) all workers’ characteristics (including attitudes, strengths, and weaknesses that are normally invisible in a workplace setting) and has algorithmically determined exactly what actions he or she performs each day.
-This makes it possible to compare AI-based analysis not only against the observations that managers recorded at Level 2 but against the actual behaviors performed by workers at Level 1 and the true capacities possessed by workers at Level 0.
+This makes it possible to compare an AI-based analysis not only against the observations that managers recorded at Level 2 but against the actual behaviors performed by workers at Level 1 and the true psychological capacities possessed by workers at Level 0.
 In this way, it becomes possible to evaluate which AI-based approaches can most accurately model workplace behaviors identify an organization’s best workers – and what degree of confidence can be placed in various forms of predictive analytics.

-The contents of Levels 1 and 2 are interrelated.
-Managers don't simply record their observations of workers' behavior; the fact that a given manager has (or has not) accurately recorded the activities of his or her subordinates can have an encouraging or demoralizing impact that affects what behaviors the employees will generate in the following days.
+The contents of Levels 1 and 2 are interrelated, with causal impacts flowing in both directions.
+Managers don't simply record their observations of workers' behavior; the fact that a given manager has (or has not) accurately recorded the activities of his or her subordinates can have an encouraging or demoralizing impact that will affect what behaviors the employees will generate in the following days.

 In the current version of the program, the code for Levels 0, 1, and 2 has been largely implemented and a development roadmap has been prepared for Levels 3-4.